benc-uk/nanomon/readme.md

 To see how the trigger & notify is setup within PostgreSQL, see the [nanomon_init.sql](./sql/init/nanomon_init.sql) which is run when the database is created.
 This file is used by the deployment scripts to create the initial database and tables, and also to create the triggers and stored procedures.

-The DSN connection string for PostgreSQL is in the format used by pq, which is the Go driver for PostgreSQL.
+The DSN connection string for PostgreSQL is in the format used by pq, which is a Go driver for PostgreSQL.
 See [pq docs](https://pkg.go.dev/github.com/lib/pq#hdr-Connection_String_Parameters).
 The format is:

 ```php
 host={host} port={port} user={user} dbname={dbname}
 ```

 Note.
-It's adviced to not include `password=` in the DSN, instead set the `POSTGRES_PASSWORD` environment variable.
-Should password be present in the DSN, it will be used, but the `POSTGRES_PASSWORD` will override it.
+It's advised to not include `password=` in the DSN, instead set the `POSTGRES_PASSWORD` environment variable.
+Should password be present in the DSN, it will be used, but should `POSTGRES_PASSWORD` be set too, it will override it.

 When starting up the API and runner services, they will attempt to connect to the database, if the connection fails they will retry for a period of time (6 tries with 10 seconds between) before exiting.
 This is to allow the database to start up first, or to allow the database to be created by the deployment scripts.
 They will additional ping the database every 15 seconds to check the connection is still healthy, and will attempt to reconnect if the database becomes unavailable.